A Modest Video Game Proposal: I'm O.K – A Murder Simulator

-In response to the "Modest Proposal", a company called Thompsonsoft created I'm O.K – A Murder Simulator in January 2006.
+In response to the "Modest Proposal", a group of independent developers called Thompsonsoft created I'm O.K – A Murder Simulator in January 2006, which was released as a downloadable game for computers.

 The content of the game closely follows the description of the "Modest Proposal".
 The story follows a disgruntled father by the name of Osaki Kim (a fictional character name that Thompson selected in his letter), whose son was murdered and takes his revenge upon the games industry, which he blames for "training" the man who killed his son.
 Much of I'm O.K is sardonic in nature, poking fun at Thompson's sentiments and demeanor over the gaming industry.
 Jack Thompson later claimed that the game did not come close to his proposal, although other than the fact that former Take-Two Interactive CEO Paul Eibeler has not officially picked a charity, he has not gone into detail as to what parts of his proposal are yet to be satisfied.
+He later claimed the game he proposed needed to be produced by an official company and sold commerically.
 He also announced that "the attorneys for these idiots [sic] will be contacted."